kimtore/pms/README.md

 [![Build Status](https://travis-ci.org/ambientsound/pms.svg?branch=go)](https://travis-ci.org/ambientsound/pms)

-Practical Music Search is an interactive console-based client for Music Player Daemon, or MPD.
-It has a command line interface much like Vim, and features lightning-fast searches, sorting, custom colors, configurable layouts, visual selection, and the ability to bind keyboard shortcuts.
+Practical Music Search is an interactive console-based client for the [Music Player Daemon](https://www.musicpd.org/), written in Go.
+The interface is similar to Vim, and features lightning fast full-text searches, sorting, custom colors, configurable layouts, visual selection, keyboard shortcuts, and much more.

-This is an experimental branch of PMS, re-implemented in Go.
-Much of the old functionality is missing (see [Roadmap](#roadmap)), but it is usable for basic tasks and a little more.
+This software was previously written in C++.
+The master branch now contains a rewrite, currently implemented in Go.
+This branch is still somewhat experimental, and much of the old functionality is missing (see [Roadmap](#roadmap)), but it is under rapid development, and is usable for basic tasks and a little more.
 The full-text search is very fast; consider giving it a try!

 ## Running